Small Living Room Ideas

 - Some small living room ideas call for swathing an entire room in white to create an uninterrupted space.
 The lack of color contrast keeps the eye from stopping.
 This small room design tactic tricks you into thinking the space is larger than it is.
 Abrupt shifts from dark to light will stop the eye.

-- Because an all white room can sometimes feel cold and intense, punctuate it with spots of color to relieve the starkness.
+- Because an all white room can sometimes feel cold and intense, stick to whites with warm undertones, and punctuate the room with spots of color.

 Punctuate an all white room with spots of color